 We recognize this is inconvenient, but these projects need to be completed during the construction season when contractors are available.
 We'll be working with the contractors to minimize the inconvenience wherever possible.

-Updates will be provided on the City of Quesnel social media channels and this page as projects progress.
+Updates will be provided on the City of Quesnel Facebook page and this page as projects progress.

 Construction Projects